verdnatura/myt/README.md

 ### run

 Builds and starts local database server container.
-It only rebuilds the image when fixtures have been modified or when the day on which the image was built is different to today.
+It only rebuilds the image when dump have been modified.

 ```text
 $ myt run [-c|--ci] [-r|--random]